-- serious concerns about ase complete section 6 your name and details of this form. of your complaint being
+If you have serious concerns about your name and details of your complaint being released, please complete section 6 of this form.

-2. Please e tell us which compla inant type best describ es you:
+2. Please tell us which complainant type best describes you:

-Memb per of the public
+Member of the public

-A Me mber or co-opted Memb er of an authority
+A Member or co-opted Member of an authority

-Memb per of Parliament
+Member of Parliament

-Local authority monitoring off icer
+Local authority monitoring officer

 Broads Authority employee or volunteer

-Other (please provide details))
+Other (please provide details)

-Mak king your complaint
+Making your complaint

-4. Monitoring Officer of the Authority and after reasonable consultation with the Authority's Independent Person, who will assess, on the basis of your written submission and any additional relevant material, whether the alleged conduct might amount to a failure to comply with the Members' Code of Conduct.
+3. Once you have submitted your complaint, it will be considered by the Monitoring Officer of the Authority and after reasonable consultation with the Authority's Independent Person, who will assess, on the basis of your written submission and any additional relevant material, whether the alleged conduct might amount to a failure to comply with the Members' Code of Conduct.

 The Monitoring Officer has the following range of options available to him/her: Formal Investigation (which will involve an investigation of the complaint), referral to the Authority's Local Resolution Procedure or no further action, for instance if it is considered that any failure to comply with the Code of Conduct is of a trivial nature.

+4. Please provide us with the name of the Member(s) you believe have breached the Broads Authority Members' Code of Conduct and, where the Member is also a Councillor, the name of their authority.

 Title First Name Last Name Authority Name

-Please explain in this section (or on separate sheets) what the Member has done that you believe breached the Members' Code of Conduct.
+5. Please explain in this section (or on separate sheets) what the Member has done that you believe breached the Members' Code of Conduct.
 If you are complaining about more than one Member you should clearly explain what each individual person has done that you believe breached the Code of Conduct.